 Fight between women in traditional skirts

 The practice started in Santo Tomás, the capital of Chumbivilcas, and has now spread to other villages and cities, the prominent ones being Cuzco and Lima.
 The festival consists of dancing and of individuals fighting each other to settle old conflicts or simply to display their (wo)manhood.

 The tradition of gives hundreds of Andean villagers the chance to solve their love, honor and property problems through the force of blows as a way to put differences behind them before the New Year.
 Takanakuy is an ancient fighting festival that used to practice by the Incans.
 It is related with the traditional distrust the judicial system.
 During the festivals, the fighting is combined with folk music and dance.
 The festivals last for three days.
 On the first day, the participants settle in the place; on the second day is a fighting day individual fights are held and after that spectators and participants celebrate - eat and drink, faces all until the third day, during which they gather their wounded.

 Referees shall ensure that the parties adhere to the ritual combat with pure physical effort is not seriously hurt.
-In fact the referees of contemporary bouts always stop the fight as soon as one of two contestants just starts getting the upper hand.
+In fact the referees of contemporary bouts always stop the fight as soon as one of two contestants just starts getting the upper hand or if the fight lasts too long.
 The winner gets to call himself/herself Qorilaso.
 The festival ends with a ritual dance of all parties involved.